Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 Sometimes it may be necessary to include newly introduced parameters in your `.env` file or you may want to use optional parameters.
 To do this, use the supplied `env-sample` as a reference and copy the desired parameters.
 Please check the [changelog](CHANGELOG.md) which new parameters have been added.

-### Elastic-Stack version
+## Update Elastic-Stack version

 The solution ships the latest available Elastic version with new releases.
 However, this does not force you to update to the appropriate Elastic version with each update.
 So, for example, if version 3.4.0 ships with Elastic version 7.14.0, you can still stay on version 7.12.1.
+Thus, it can be concluded that the update of the Elastic stack can be done independently of the releases.
 You can find the minimum required Elastic version [here](README.md#requirements).

 ### 3 Elasticsearch nodes required